 Braille system helps visually impaired persons to read

-In the end, NCERT Solutions for Class 8 Science Chapter 16 Light explains about the structure of the eye and its functioning.
+NCERT Chapter 16 Light also explains the structure of the eye and its functioning.
 It also deals with how we can take care of our eyes.
+Question 10 in the CBSE NCERT solutions for class 8 science chapter 16 light shows a labelled structure of the human eye.

 Q9.
 Describe the construction of a kaleidoscope.